Table of Contents Show

 Local celebrities include Matt Damon, who bought a $16.75 million penthouse in the neighborhood.
-Hollywood star couple Emily Blunt and John Krasinski also bought an entire floor in the same building for a reported $11 million.
+Hollywood star couple Emily Blunt and John Krasinski also bought an entire floor in the same building for $11 million.
 Other star-studded locals include Paul Giamatti, Adam Driver, and Mary-Louise Parker.

 West VillageWest Village

 You can’t do any better for a taste of classic New York architecture than the West Village.
 The chic neighborhood is known for its elegant brownstones and walkups, making it one of the most sought-after zip codes in the city.
 This is where the “Friends” apartment was said to be, at 90 Bedford Street.
 The building is real, but not the apartment.
 The Village was also the choice for Sarah Jessica Parker’s character, Carrie Bradshaw, from “Sex and the City.”
-A setting that might explain why she and her husband, Mathew Broderick, also chose to live here in real life.
+A setting might explain why she and her husband, Mathew Broderick, chose to live here in real life.

-The village has seen many famous stars over the years, including Bob Dylan, Taylor Swift, and Hugh Jackman.
+The Village has seen many famous stars, including Bob Dylan, Taylor Swift, and Hugh Jackman.
 Current celebrity residents include Danial Radcliffe, Liv Tyler, Julianne Moore, and Bradley Cooper.

-Glitzy Tribeca is largely known for two things, extremely high real estate prices and celebrity residents galore.
+Glitzy Tribeca is known mainly for high real estate prices and celebrity residents galore.
 While it has lost its spot as the most expensive neighborhood in the city, you can still find many famous faces.
-But, to their credit, there’s a lot to love about the neighborhood.
-Great schools, laid-back bars, and stylish restaurants, and easy access to just about any convenience you could ever need.
+But, to their credit, there’s a lot to love about the area.
+Tribeca has excellent schools, close to the waterfront, stylish restaurants and bars, and easy access to any convenience you could ever need.

 Greenwich VillageGreenwich Village